Cognoscan/condense_db/schema.md

 - `unknown_ok`: Boolean indicating if unknown fields are allowed in the document.

+Names that begin with a "$" character are considered reserved, as are the base type names.
+If a schema has a named type beginning with a "$" or attempts to override one of the base type, that type shall be ignored.
+The exception to this is when validating the root schema document or the query schema document, both of which define the reserved types.

 ### Validation Sequence

 Validating a document against a schema proceeds as follows.
 First, read in all